0%

 4. REGULATIONS SNAPSHOT

-Largemouth BassVoluntary catch and release is highly encouraged by the DWR to maintain the predatory balance in the pond.
+Largemouth BassVoluntary catch-and-release is strongly encouraged by the DWR to protect the predatory balance.

 Common CarpNo limit.
-Catching common carp does not count toward your daily 2-fish community pond limit.
+Harvest does not count toward the daily two-fish maximum.

 5. REGIONAL ALTERNATIVE